determined-ai/determined/docs/setup-cluster/on-prem/options/wsl.rst

    explorer.exe http://localhost:8080

 The default username for the WebUI is ``determined`` and no password.
+After signing in, you'll need to create a :ref:`strong-password`.

 In the WebUI, go to the ``Cluster`` page.
 You should now see slots available (either CPU or GPU, depending on what hardware is available on the machine).